StolenColon/docs.getdbt.com/website/docs/docs/cloud-integrations/auto-exposures.md

 ---
-title: "Auto-exposures"
+title: "Auto exposures"
-sidebar_label: "Auto-exposures"
+sidebar_label: "Auto exposures"
 description: "Import and auto-generate exposures from dashboards and understand how models are used in downstream tools for a richer lineage."
 image: /img/docs/cloud-integrations/auto-exposures/explorer-lineage2.jpg
 ---

-# Auto-exposures <Lifecycle status="enterprise" />
+# Auto exposures <Lifecycle status="enterprise" />

 As a data team, it’s critical that you have context into the downstream use cases and users of your data products.
-Auto-exposures integrates natively with Tableau and [auto-generates downstream lineage](#view-auto-exposures) in dbt Explorer for a richer experience.
+Auto exposures integrates natively with Tableau and [auto-generates downstream lineage](#view-auto-exposures) in [dbt Explorer](/docs/collaborate/explore-projects) for a richer experience.

-Auto-exposures help data teams optimize their efficiency and ensure data quality by:
+Auto exposures help data teams optimize their efficiency and ensure data quality by:

 - Helping users understand how their models are used in downstream analytics tools to inform investments and reduce incidents — ultimately building trust and confidence in data products.
 - Importing and auto-generating exposures based on Tableau dashboards, with user-defined curation.
 - Enabling [active exposures](/docs/cloud-integrations/active-exposures) to refresh the underlying data sources (like Tableau extracts) during scheduled dbt jobs, improving timeliness and reducing costs.
+  - Active exposures is essentially a way to ensure that your Tableau extracts are updated regularly by using the [dbt Cloud job scheduler](/docs/deploy/deployments)
-For more info on the differences between auto-exposures and active exposures, see [Auto exposures and active exposures](#auto-exposures-and-active-exposures).
+  - For more info on the differences between auto-exposures and active exposures, see [Auto exposures and active exposures](#auto-exposures-and-active-exposures).

 :::info Tableau Server
 If you're using Tableau Server, you need to [allowlist dbt Cloud's IP addresses](/docs/cloud/about-cloud/access-regions-ip-addresses) for your dbt Cloud region.